21 Sep Exercising after Breast Reduction

 - Hold each position for 15-20 seconds

-Shoulder Shrugs: Ideal for relieving tension and improving shoulder mobility
+Shoulder Shrugs: Great option for relieving tension and increasing shoulder mobility

 - Hold for a few seconds and release